allenling/magne/README.rst

 magne.coro_consumer

-qos=0, and coroutine with one process, dramatiq with 8 processes
+qos=0, and coroutine with one process compares with dramatiq with 8 processes

 (draw table library: https://github.com/allenling/draw-docs-table)